California State University, Monterey Bay

-California State University, Monterey Bay (CSUMB or Cal State Monterey Bay) is a public university in Monterey County, California.
-Its main campus is located on the site of the former military base Fort Ord, straddling the cities of Seaside and Marina, about one mile inland from Monterey Bay along the Central Coast of California.
-CSUMB also has locations in the cities of Monterey and Salinas.
+California State University, Monterey Bay (CSUMB or Cal State Monterey Bay) is a public university located in Monterey County, California, United States.
+The main campus is situated on the site of the former military base Fort Ord, spanning the cities of Seaside and Marina, approximately one mile inland from Monterey Bay along the Central Coast of California.
+CSUMB also maintains locations in the cities of Monterey and Salinas.
 Founded in 1994, CSUMB is part of the California State University system and is accredited by the WASC Senior College and University Commission.
-The university is a Hispanic-serving institution.
+The university is designated as a Hispanic-Serving Institution.

 History

 CSUMB was founded in 1994 with a student enrollment of 654 students.
 Classes began August 28, 1995.
 The founding president was Peter Plympton Smith.
 It was the 22nd campus in the California State University system.
 The university offers 23 bachelor's degrees, 7 master's degrees, and teaching credentials.

 As of the fall 2020 semester, the university had 6,276 undergraduate students, 595 graduate students and 186 full-time faculty members.
 The university operates on the semester system.
-The president is Eduardo M. Ochoa, who was appointed in May 2012.
+The president is Vanya Quiñones, who was appointed in August 2022.

 CSUMB, in conjunction with Hartnell College, developed CS-in-3, a three-year computer science program funded in part by grants from the Foundation established by Matsui Nursery.
 A donation of 210 acres of prime agricultural land to the Hartnell College Foundation, valued at US$20 million was granted thereafter.